-The eligible own funds are determined on the basis of the economic balance sheet as a surplus of the assets over the liabilities.
+The eligible own funds are determined on the basis of the economic balance sheet as surplus of the assets over liabilities.
 In the economic balance sheet, the assets and liabilities are set at market values.

-This results in a valuation that deviates from the annual financial statements according to IFRS that have been approved and signed by the Board on the 3 March 2017.
+This results in a valuation that deviates from the annual financial statements according to IFRS that have been approved and signed by the Board of Directors on the 29 March 2018.

 The differences between the technical provisions according to IFRS and the Best Estimates in the economic balance sheet result from the different perspectives and calculation methods.
-The differences to the calculation in the previous year result in the area of Life based on the change in the risk-free interest curve specified by EIOPA and the change in the calculation tool.
+The differences to the calculation in the previous year result in the area of Life risks based on the change in the risk-free interest curve specified by EIOPA and the change in the calculation tool.
+Due to the high solvency ratio, the use of any LTG transitional measure like volatility and matching adjustments were not considered.